Xiaoyu2425/mEQO/README.md

 devtools::install_github("Xiaoyu2425/mEQO")
 ```

 Note: These R packages will be automatically imported as dependencies of mEQO: GA, doParallel, data.table, reshape2.
-Should errors related to R version occur in importing dependencies, you may have to install some dependencies manually.

 To implement EQO with the boolean least square (BLS) algorithm, a Gurobi optimizer and its R interface are required as dependencies.
 A free license for academic use can be easily acquired on their [website](https://www.gurobi.com).
 An installation guide can be found [here](https://cran.r-project.org/web/packages/prioritizr/vignettes/gurobi_installation_guide.html).